Kevin Witt: Career

 Witt was drafted in the first round, 28th overall, by the Toronto Blue Jays in the 1994 Major League Baseball Draft.
-Originally a shortstop, Witt was converted to first base while in the minors.
+Originally a shortstop, he was converted to first base while in the minors.
 He made his major league debut with the Blue Jays as a September call-up in 1998, collecting one hit in seven at-bats.
 In 1999, he collected seven hits in 34 at-bats, good for only a .206 batting average.
 He also hit his first Major League home run.
 He spent 2000 in the minors with the Syracuse SkyChiefs (AAA).
 He was granted free agency on October 15, 2000.

-On December 22, 2000, he signed with the San Diego Padres.
+On December 22, 2000, Witt signed with the San Diego Padres.
 In limited playing time in 2001, Witt hit .185, with two home runs and five runs batted in.
 On October 6, 2001, Witt pinch-ran for Tony Gwynn, who had recorded his final Major League hit with a double.
 He was granted free agency on October 15, 2001.

 On November 15, 2001, he signed with the Cincinnati Reds.
 He spent the entire season in the minors with the Louisville Bats(AAA), then was granted free agency on October 15, 2002.

 On February 3, 2003, he signed with the Tigers.
 His only significant playing time came with the Tigers in 2003, when he batted .263 in 93 games while splitting his time between designated hitter, first base, and left field.
 He also hit 10 home runs and drove in 26 runs, while also stealing his first and only career base.
 He was granted free agency on October 15, 2003.

 On November 19, 2003, he signed with the St. Louis Cardinals.
 He spent the entire season in the minors with the Memphis Redbirds.
 He was granted free agency on October 15, 2004.

 After spending the 2004 season back in the minor leagues, Witt signed with the BayStars in 2005.
 He returned to North America the next season, and earned International League Most Valuable Player honors after leading all of minor league baseball with 36 home runs, while setting a Triple-A Durham Bulls franchise record and a Rays' organization record.
 That earned him one last major league stint, where he batted .148 in 19 games for the Devil Rays.
 He returned to Japan in 2007 for Rakuten, but hit just .174 in 40 games in what turned out to be his final professional season.